 Mark Reeder left the band to start a new life abroad, while Steve Tansley decided to quit soon afterwards.
 Once replacement members had been sought, the Frantic Elevators consisted of:

 Neil Moss, guitar

 On the record sleeves, Neil Moss would be credited as Neil Smith, so as to avoid being questioned by the Social Security people!
 There was also a fifth 'unofficial' member of the band, resident photographer Richard Watt.

 The band's first single, Voice in the Dark, was released in June of 1979 by TJM.
 Their planned second single, also on TJM, was to be Hunchback of Notre Dame, with I See Nothing and Everything and Don't Judge Me as the b-side tracks.
 This was not released.

-In 1982, the band were confident in the ability of the song Holding Back the Years.
+In 1982, the band were confident in the ability of the song Holding Back the Years, which was recorded at Hologram Studios in Stockport.
 Despite no longer having the backing of any company, the band decided to finance and release it themselves.
 Lack of decent distribution, saw the single go largely unheard.

 Songs for a fifth single were recorded, though due to internal conflicts, these would never surface.
 The songs were When I Go To See Her and Haven't Got The Power.
 These songs remain in someone's possession!

 Early in 1983, Mick decided the band was not doing justice to his talents, and decided to leave.
 Neil, Kevin and Brian chose to continue and renamed the band the Elevators.
 They recruited a saxophonist who soon left once he realised this wasn't the band he'd heard about!
 The Elevators tried to continue as a threesome, but without the leadership of Mick, all was lost.
 Brian Turner left in the early summer of 1983, leaving Neil and Kevin to finally disband.